Michalovronka/ColdPoint/README.md

  Shooting - Left-click <br />
  Picking up Weapon
 ## Objective
- Winning the snowball shootout against cartel so you can stop them from distributing drugs to kids through toys <br />
+ Win the snowball shootout against cartel so you can stop them from distributing drugs to kids through toys <br />
  Gather as much combo as you can (although there is no reward for it)